edmond-khoo-rp/myModuleGradeCalculator/README.md

-This project idea is inspired by https://plsgrade.me/ and motivated by my students.
+This project idea is inspired by https://plsgrade.me/ and my students.

 Live demo hosted at
 1) https://mymodulegradecalculator.netlify.app/